 Even after you finish writing the book, it may not be very good.
 You will likely have to revise your book many times before you are truly satisfied.

 Once the editing process is done, then you’ve got to market the book.
 Some say marketing is the hardest part.
+It’s hard to make a living as a professional writer.
+Don’t let anybody tell you otherwise.

 Unfortunately, books just don’t just sell themselves.
 If you’ve got an established platform, it’ll be easier to sell your book.
 However, you’ll likely still have to spend hours doing interviews, writing guest posts, and providing quotes to really get your book out there.